ray-project/ray/doc/source/rllib/rllib-offline.rst

     drwxr-xr-x.
 2 user user 540 21.
 Nov 17:23 run-000002-00007

 .. hint:: RLlib stores records under a folder named by the RL environment.
-Therein, you see for each :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner`
+Therein, you see one folder of Parquet files for each :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner`
-    and write operation one folder of Parquet files.
+    and write operation.
 The write operation count is given in the second numbering.
 For example: above, env-runner 1 has sampled 25 episodes at its 4th :py:meth:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner.sample` call and writes then (because ``output_max_rows_per_file=25``) all sampled episodes to disk into file ``run-000001-00004``.